-If maximizing your child’s storage space is a priority, consider the DHP Studio Loft.
-Its efficient design features a desk and one shelf on one side and three shelves on the opposite side, providing your child or teen with plenty of space to do their schoolwork and store their things.
+If maximizing your child’s storage space is a priority, consider this loft bed from DHP.
+Its space-efficient design features a desk and one shelf on one side and three shelves on the opposite side, providing your child or teen with plenty of room to do their schoolwork and store their things.

-It has a weight limit of 200 pounds and accommodates a twin-size mattress with a maximum depth of 6 inches.
+The DHP bed has a weight limit of 200 pounds and accommodates a twin-size mattress with a maximum depth of 6 inches.
 The frame is 77.5 inches long, 41.5 inches wide, and 74 inches high.
-The metal frame is available in gray, black, and white finishes.

-This twin-size study loft from Hillsdale Furniture has a classic design that will look great in a child’s bedroom.
+This twin-size study loft from Hillsdale Furniture boasts a classic design that will look great in any child’s bedroom.
 Because the attached desk is tucked behind the ladder, there’s even extra room under the bed for an additional piece of furniture, like a bookcase.
 The top bunk is designed to be used with an 8-inch deep, twin-size mattress.

 The bed is 80.17 inches high, 41.33 inches wide, 69.4 inches deep, and has a weight capacity of 350 pounds.
-The attached desk is 41 inches wide, 19.75 inches deep, and the surface is 28.75 inches from the floor.
 The entire frame is made from wood with a neutral gray, painted finish.